-The Grand Canyon draws in over five million tourists each year and is one of the “Seven Natural Wonders of the World.”
-But hidden within a 35 mile radius, under control of the local Havasupai tribe, lies something little known to most tourists, yet nearly equal in beauty: Havasupai Falls.
+The Grand Canyon draws in over five million tourists each year and is hailed as one of the Seven Natural Wonders of the World.
+But hidden deep within the canyon, on the reservation of the local Havasupai tribe, lies something lesser-known to tourists yet unparalleled in beauty: Havasupai Falls.

-They’ve set up a system of camping permits that only lets in a small portion of applicants into the village of Supai, the home of the falls.
-Even if you are lucky enough to get the permit, you may not be able to afford the helicopter ride, horse ride, or mule ride to assist you in getting there.
-If this is the case, you’ll have to hike ten miles there and ten miles back — albeit, a beautiful hike, passing red rocks and ancient pictograms along the way.
+They’ve set up a system of camping permits that only lets a small portion of applicants into the village of Supai, where the falls are located.
+Even if you’re lucky enough to get the permit, you have to be able to shell out for the helicopter ride, horse ride, or mule ride to assist you in getting there.
+Otherwise, you’ll have to hike 10 miles there and 10 miles back.
+It’s a strenuous albeit beautiful hike, passing red rocks and ancient pictograms along the way.

 Know Before You Go

 You can either hike or take a mule, horse, or helicopter ride down into the canyon.
 (The helicopter launch pad is next to the last working Pony Express stop in America.)
 To visit the falls you must first obtain a permit and reservation to stay at the Havasupai Campground overnight, as day trips to the falls are not permitted.
 Reservations can be made at the official Havasupai Tribe website.